-Step 1: Launch the program on your computer and then click “Start” to begin.
-You will be requested to connect the device to the computer.
-Once the program has recognized the connected device, click “Start” to continue.
+Step 1: Launch the program on your computer and then click “Standard Mode” to begin.

-05 Check Your Hardware
+6. Check Your Hardware

 It is also very likely that the problem is hardware related.
 There could be damaged components on both your device or computer causing the issue.
 Check the device, the computer and even the cable you are using.
-You might also want to try using a different computer if you are sure your device isn’t damaged.
+You might also need to try a different computer if you are sure your device isn’t damaged.